Resolution Processes for Sexual Misconduct Allegations

 Review of Case Materials

-When the investigation is complete, the investigators complete a Report of Investigation for the Title IX coordinator.
-Upon receipt of the report, the Title IX coordinator with notify the Respondent and the Complainant of the conclusion of the Investigation phase of the Disciplinary Resolution process and their right to review the entirety of the case file (subject to appropriate redaction, including as permitted and/or required by law) and review and comment on their respective statements and evidence prior to the hearing.
+When the investigation is complete, the investigator(s) complete a Report of Investigation for the Title IX Coordinator.
+Upon receipt of the report, the Title IX Coordinator with notify the Respondent and the Complainant of the conclusion of the Investigation phase and their right to review the entirety of the case file (subject to appropriate redaction, including as permitted and/or required by law) and review and comment on their respective statements and evidence prior to the hearing.
+Following the opportunity for review and comment, the Title IX Coordinator forwards the case to a Sexual Misconduct Committee Hearing and initiates scheduling and notifications of a Sexual Misconduct Committee Hearing.

-Barring unusual circumstances, the Complainant and Respondent will be served the appearance letter within five (5) business days prior to the hearing date.
+Barring unusual or exigent circumstances, the Complainant and Respondent will be served the appearance letter at least five (5) business days prior to the hearing date.
 Both parties will be served the appearance letter through their College email address.
 It is the responsibility of the parties involved to check their College email address for this and all official communication from the College.

 Procedure for Determining Responsibility

 When there is a finding of responsibility, College sanctions will be assigned.
-These may include, but are not limited to: written warnings, disciplinary probation, suspension, expulsion, as well as educational assignments and referrals.
-The complete list of College sanctions is listed on the .
+For students, these may include, but are not limited to: written warnings, disciplinary probation, suspension, expulsion, as well as educational assignments and referrals.
+The complete list of College sanctions applicable to students is listed on the Student Code of Conduct website.

-Both parties have the right to one level of appeal.
+Under the Title IX Grievance Process and the Disciplinary Resolution Process, both parties have the right to one level of appeal.
 Requests for an appeal should be made by completing an Appeal Request Form.
-The Appeal Request Form must be received within five business days of the receipt of the written notification of outcome letter.
+The Appeal Request Form must be received within five (5) business days of the receipt of the written notification of outcome letter.

 When requesting an appeal, the appealing party must demonstrate in writing that one or more of the following applies to their situation: